sdeeg-pivotal/rabbitmq-jms-samples/rabbitmq-jms-boot-cli/README.md

 ```

 Consuming clients look for a JMSReplyTo queue in the message, and if they find one will echo the message payload to it setting the JMSCorrelationID to the messages ID.

+##Poison messages

+Enable sending/detection of poison messages by passing the --poison.enable=true parameter.

 #Passing parameters in a file